"Participation, enjoyment, experience, excellence"

 Pupils will be taught to: Use a range of tactics and strategies to overcome opponents in direct competition through team and individual games (for example, badminton, basketball, cricket, football, hockey, netball, rounders, rugby and tennis), develop their technique and improve their performance in other competitive sports (for example, athletics and gymnastics), perform dances using advanced dance techniques within a range of dance styles and forms, take part in outdoor and adventurous activities which present intellectual and physical challenges and be encouraged to work in a team, building on trust and developing skills to solve problems, either individually or as a group.
 They will be taught to analyse their performances compared to previous ones and demonstrate improvement to achieve their personal best.
 Students are encouraged to take part in competitive sports and to take part in activities outside of school through community links or sports clubs.

-At Key Stage Four, students take part in 'core PE' for four hours a fortnight and can opt to take Physical Education as a GCSE, which also involves five theory lessons a fortnight.
+At Key Stage Four, students take part in 'core PE' for four hours a fortnight and can opt to take GCSE Physical Education or Cambridge National Sport Studies (details below), which also involves five theory lessons a fortnight.
 In core PE students are encouraged to build upon the skills learnt at Key Stage Three and develop personal fitness to promote a healthy, active lifestyle.